exercism/v3/languages/swift/exercises/concept/string-components/.docs/instructions.md

 Eager to leave
 ```

-When the guard recites the poem, you will split it into individual lines, strip off any trailing spaces, and respond with the first letters of each line, i.e. ["h", "o", "r", "s", "e"].
+When the guard recites the poem, you will split it into individual lines, strip off any trailing spaces, and respond with the first letters of each line, i.e. `["h", "o", "r", "s", "e"]`.

 The guard will then give you the word formed by the array of letters you replied with for you to put into capitalized word form and append `", please."`.
-Finally the password you return is `Horse, please.`, and you'll get in.
+Finally the password you return is `"Horse, please."`, and you'll get in.

 ## Secret room